Chimoney/chimoney-community-projects/submissions/chispend_app/README.md

-# Chispend-Airtime-Payout-With-Wallet
+# Unispend-Airtime-Payout-With-Wallet
-Buy airtime on chispend using chimoney wallet.
+Buy airtime on Unispend using chimoney wallet.